gsivanithin18/ML-Project/README.md

 The data was analyzed using the Python libraries Pandas, Numpy, and Matplotlib.
 The data was cleaned and preprocessed, and then the features were explored using visualizations.

 ## Model Development
 A logistic regression model was developed using the Scikit-learn library.
 The model was trained on the training data, and then the performance was evaluated on the test data.
 The model achieved an accuracy of 88%.
+Explored and experimented with different machine learning models, including KNN and Random Forest Classifier.
+Also utilized grid search and random search techniques to optimize the hyperparameters for each model.

 ## Conclusion
 The results of this project show that it is possible to develop a machine learning model that can predict the risk of heart disease with a high degree of accuracy.
 This model could be used to help people reduce their risk of heart disease by taking steps to improve their health.